ohjy1006kenneth/Knights_Tour/README.md

 # Knight's Tour

-A Knight's tour problem is a sequence of moves of a knight on a 5x5 chessboard such that the knight visits very square exactly once.
+A Knight's tour problem is a sequence of moves of a knight on a 5x5 chessboard such that the knight visits every square exactly once.

 ![A screenshot of a computer Description automatically generated](./media/KnightsTour.png)